Taha493/doc-translator/README.md

 >
 > 1. This tool supports any OpenAI-compatible API endpoints.
 Just set the correct base URL and API key. (e.g. `https://xxx.custom.xxx/v1`)
 > 2. For local models like Ollama, you can use any value as the API key (e.g. `--openai-api-key a`).

+### HuggingFace Specific Options

+- `--huggingface-model`: HuggingFace model to use for translation (default: marefa-nlp/marefa-mt-en-ar)
+- `--huggingface-device`: Device to run the model on (cpu, cuda, cuda:0, etc.) (default: cpu)
+- `--huggingface-max-length`: Maximum sequence length for the model (default: 512)

+> [!TIP]
+>
+> 1. You need to install the transformers package to use HuggingFace models: `pip install transformers torch`
+> 2. BabelDOC uses MarianMT models by default, specifically `marefa-nlp/marefa-mt-en-ar` for English to Arabic translation
+> 3. For other language pairs, Helsinki-NLP's Opus-MT models work well (e.g., `Helsinki-NLP/opus-mt-en-zh` for English to Chinese)
+> 4. For better performance on GPU, set `--huggingface-device cuda` if you have CUDA available
+> 5. The first time you use a model, it will be downloaded automatically

 ### Glossary Options